 So how can these factors be quantified?
 As early as 2008, Arbajie and colleagues, made one of the first stabs at clarifying the predictive factor of environmental social instability.
 Their cohort study examined patient environments to find predictors that could signal a propensity for rehospitalisation.

-They asked questions which – frankly – are second nature to the physiotherapist and occupational therapist:
+They asked questions which are second nature to the physiotherapist and occupational therapist:

 - Does the patient have a regular medical provider?

-- Does he require assistance to get to the doctor?
+- Do they require assistance to get to the doctor?

 - Are there kids anywhere nearby?